InfiniBrains/Awesome-GameDev-Resources/intro/03-datatypes/README.md

 ```

 # Optional Exercises

+Do all exercises up to this topic here https://www.w3schools.com/cpp/exercise.asp

 In order to get into coding, the easiest way to learn is by solving coding challenges.
 It is like learning any new language, you have to be exposed and involved.
 Do not do only the homeworks, otherwise you are going to fail.
 Another metaphor is: the homework is the like a competition that you have to run to prove that you are trained, but in order to train, you have to do small runs and do small steps first, so you have to train yourself ot least 2x per week.

 The best way to train yourself in coding and solving problems in my opinion is this: